-As a cold dish, the soba noodle is served on a bamboo tray.
+The soba noodle is served on a bamboo tray as a cold dish.
 It comes with a bowl of soy-flavoured dipping sauce that pairs perfectly with the bouncy noodle.
 All you have to do is to pick up a bite full of noodles with chopsticks, dip the noodles in the sauce and eat.

 This inexpensive dish can be found all over Japan.
 You can even buy packages of dried soba noodles and cook them at home.